 You can look at what you have checked out, renew materials, request items, and pay your fines with a credit or debit card by clicking on “My Account” at our online catalog.
 Note that a 50 cent convenience fee will be charge for all online fee payments.
 You will need both your library card number and your PIN to log in.

 *Notices are a courtesy only - you are ultimately responsible for your due dates and fines.

-Materials that have not been returned at 30 days past the due date are considered lost, and a bill is sent for replacement and processing fees.
+Materials not been returned at 30 days past the due date are considered lost, and a bill is sent for replacement and processing fees.
 If the item is returned, the maximum overdue fine ($4.50 per item) is charged instead of the replacement cost.
 All pieces missing from multiple item sets must be returned within 60 days in order for the bill to be reduced.
 A borrower won't be charged both an overdue charge and a replacement fee on the same item.

-Any borrower that returns materials with damage will be charged replacement and processing fees for the items in question.
+Any borrower who returns materials with damage will be charged replacement and processing fees for the items in question.
 Damaged items will be held at the Accounts desk for 30 days.
 The borrower may keep the damaged item after paying the fees for the item.
-After 30 days, if unclaimed the item will be sent to be recycled.
+If unclaimed after 30 days, the item will be sent to be recycled.

 Use of Collection Agency